 What are your partner’s fantasies?
 How might they excite you in a sexy manner?
 What risks are you willing to take?
 What have you desired sexually but been unable to ask for?
 What can you do as a couple to increase your pleasure?
 What do you do to enhance the sexiness of your relationship?
 Might you initiate something new without a guarantee of your partner’s easy acceptance?
 Can you talk openly about these issues and more?

 Right now, notice your body as you read this article.
 Do you feel energy, aliveness, curiosity?
 Do you find yourself wondering about your partner and his or her ideas and notions of the questions posed?
 Do you feel like you and your partner could grow closer, perhaps develop more pleasure, maybe have more fun together?

 Consider the possibility that you and your partner can become more intimate.
-Consider that with some Couple’s or Sex therapy focused on intimacy, sexuality, communication and understanding, so much is possible for two people who want to build that connection and become more supportive and more loving.
+Consider that with some coaching focused on intimacy, sexuality, communication and understanding, so much is possible for two people who want to build that connection and become more supportive and more loving.